 function and MUST return true for the bytes4

-Implementations of this interface MUST implement the necessary functions of their chosen base standard (e.g., ERC-20, ERC-721 and ERC-1155 functionalities) and MUST also restrict access to sensitive functions like forceTransfer
+Implementations of these interfaces MUST implement the necessary functions of their chosen base standard (e.g., ERC-20 for the fungible interface, ERC-721 for the non fungible interface and ERC-1155 for the multi token interface) and MUST also restrict access to sensitive functions like forcedTransfer

 using an appropriate access control mechanism (e.g., onlyOwner